See Canyon

 See Canyon is a valley in San Luis Obispo County, California.
 It has its source at 35°15′09″N 120°46′16″W at an elevation of 960 ft in the Irish Hills.
 Its mouth lies at an elevation of 33 ft, at its confluence with San Luis Obispo Creek.

 History

-See Canyon originally San Miguelito Canyon, the old Spanish name, from which the name of the Rancho San Miguelito grant to Don Miguel Avila was derived.
+See Canyon originally San Miguelito Canyon, a Spanish name from which the name of the Rancho San Miguelito grant to Don Miguel Avila was derived.
 It was renamed for the pioneer family of Joseph See, who was: